Keyfactor/cscglobal-cagateway/README.md

 ***
 # Getting Started
 ## Prerequsites
-To begin, you must have the CA Gateway Service installed and operational before attempting to configure the CSC Global plugin.
+To begin, you must have the CA Gateway Service 20.9.0 and Keyfactor Command 8.7.0.0 installed and operational before attempting to configure the CSC Global plugin.
 Follow the installation instructions
 [here]().

 ## Configuration